esprit-dev/homebridge-dummy/README.md

 The above example will check every 15 seconds to see if your device is on your network.
 You can use this to trigger an event soon after you join your network.
 The switch will only turn off when the device hasn't connected within 10 minutes.

 To trigger an event soon after you leave the network, create a duplicate accessory with `"pingAvailability": "NOT_AVAILBLE"`.

+Note that while MAC Addresses are supported, it is a much more network intensive operation.
+It is preferred to use a fixed IP address where possible for best performance.

 ## Webhooks